License GuideSOC 11-9111

 Read more

-Practicing as a nursing home administrator without an active license violates state law across the country.
-Individuals who operate unlicensed face civil fines and must forfeit any income earned while unlicensed.
-States also impose criminal penalties for repeat violations, which can include jail time.
-The specific fines and criminal consequences vary by state and the number of prior offenses.
+Operating a nursing home without an active administrator license violates state law across the country.
+Violators face civil fines and must return any income earned during unlicensed operation.
+States impose harsher consequences for repeat offenses, including criminal charges that may result in jail time.
+The specific penalty varies by state and offense history.

 Career Outlook